nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2016-12-09-Segmentation-Imaginary-Bank.md

 ---
 layout: post
-title: "Segmentation Story with an imaginary bank"
+title: "Segmentation Story with an Imaginary Bank"
 date: 2016-12-09
 ---
 Segmentation Analysis.
 This viz tell a story about a bank located in UK.